About

 Sponsor the work

 Ternative is built and maintained in the open, outside any large lab.
-Funding goes directly to continued development — better models, a faster engine, and the friendly Orchid Desktop app.
+Funding goes directly to continued development — better models and a faster engine.
 If your organization relies on open, reproducible AI, consider supporting it through FLOSS/fund.

 Apache 2.0